mianuel/Getting-and-Cleaning-Data/README.md

 The goal of the R script **run_analysis.R** is to prepare tidy data from the accelerometers of the Samsung Galaxy S smartphone and save them to a text file call *tidy_data.txt*.
 The data collected from the accelerometers is reading from a text file.
 For the purpose of the course the data can be retreive at this web adress: [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ## How to execute
 R should installed in your computer.
 You can download R [here]().

+The R package data.table and reshape2 is required to run this script.
+This maybe installed with,

+>install.package("reshape2")
+>install.package("data.table")

 You should execute run_analysis.R in the same directory where you have uncrompress data from the accelerometers (where the folder *UCI HAR Dataset* exist).
 > R run_analysis.R

 ## Transfromation perform by run_analysis.R